Advanced Intensive - in person in Evanston

 Location: 1212 1/2 Elmwood Avenue, Evanston, IL 60202.
 View map here.
 Street parking available.

-We have designed this one week intensive training for people who have already attended a Level One intensive or its equivalent and would like to more richly develop their knowledge and skills of narrative therapy.
-Many of the past participants have completed a yearlong program.
-Because we limit attendance to a small group, we can tailor this skill-building workshop to the interests and contexts of each group member.
+We are happy to offer this advanced exploration of narrative approaches face-to-face.
+We have designed this one-week intensive training for people who have extensive knowledge of narrative therapy (such as a year-long course or its equivalent) and have been practicing with a narrative worldview for a good while.
+If you fit that description and would like to more richly develop your knowledge and skills of narrative therapy we invite you to come spend these five days with us.
+Because we limit attendance to a small group, we can tailor this skill-building workshop to the interests and contexts of each group member..
 Areas we have addressed in past workshops include:

 • Using narrative ideas in a variety of contexts — individual, couple, and family therapy, and community work